The Future for the Pet Food Industry Looks Promising

 As well as recovering valuable product, pigging also speeds up changeovers and minimises downtime.
 At the same time, the chances of cross-contamination are greatly reduced as the pig has removed nearly every drop of pet food from the line.

 Water usage is also significantly reduced, as long flush outs are no longer required due to the high recovery rates of the pig.
-There’s also the added advantage that pigging systems boast an attractive return on investment (ROI) with rapid payment periods.
+There’s also the added advantage that pigging systems boast an attractive return on investment (ROI) with rapid payment periods (learn more about pigging system return on investment).

 Lot Traceability and Batch Control in Pet Food Manufacture